TheZPerson/forge-hiresfix-swap/README.md

 1. Generate an image.
 2. Select image you want to Hires.
 Fix from the results Gallery, like normal.
 3. Export/Copy to image to a photo editor of your choosing and edit flaws out.
-(If you are on Neo you can just drag&drop the image directly to the Canvas inside extension and edit image there)
+<br>(If you are on Neo you can just drag&drop the image directly to the Canvas inside extension and edit image there)
 4. Import modified image to the Hires.Fix Img Swapper -extension.
 5. While the original image is still selected in the gallery press the Upscale(✨)-button to start the Hires.
 Fix.
 6. The original Hires.
 Fix image now gets automatically changed to the edited one.